 International trains from Amsterdam to Paris, Brussels, Berlin

-Planning to continue your trip around Europe from Amsterdam?
-Take a train and continue your journey to Belguim, Germany, France or other European destination.
-Most international trains in the Netherlands depart from the Amsterdam Centraal Station.
+Planning to keep exploring Europe after Amsterdam?
+Hop on a train and head to Belgium, Germany, France, or any other European destination.
+Most international trains in the Netherlands depart from Amsterdam Centraal Station.

 International trains from Amsterdam to Paris, Brussels and Antwerp